FAQs from Prospective Students

 What is the PhD curriculum like?

-You can take up to 18 credits/term (about 6 courses), no extra tuition—including courses outside your PhD requirements: CS, engineering, statistics, music, whatever you want.
-And it just so happens that U-M is leading in almost every field—your learning experience is only bounded by your own motivation.
+PhD students can take up to 18 credits/term (about 6 courses), no extra tuition—including courses outside your PhD requirements: CS, engineering, statistics, music, whatever you want.
+It just so happens that U-M is leading in almost every field—your learning experience is only bounded by your own motivation and time.

 Life in Ann Arbor?